 Film, television and commercial production continues to be a major part of the County's economic development, driven in part by its close proximity to New York City.
-An independent report released in March 2015 by Camoin Associates estimated that the County received more than \$533 million in economic benefits from the film industry in 2013 and 2014 with 1,773 total jobs.
+An independent report released in March 2015 by Camoin Associates estimated that the County received more than \$530 million in economic benefits from the film industry in 2013 and 2014 with 1,700 total jobs.

 The County benefits from being the home to Gold Coast Studios and Grumman Studios.
 Film crews have used numerous other outdoor and indoor filming locations, including the Nassau County Correctional Center, Belmont Racetrack, the Garden City Hotel, and Old Bethpage Village Restoration.
-Feature films filmed in the County include "The Amazing Spiderman 2," "Salt," "Morning Glory," "Man on a Ledge," "Win Win," "Henry's Crime," "Something Borrowed," and "Dark Horse."
-"Boardwalk Empire," "The Good Wife," "Rescue Me," "Royal Pains," "30 Rock," "Mildred Pierce," and "Gossip Girl," are just a few of the television series that have been regularly filmed in the County.
+Feature films filmed in the County include "The Amazing Spiderman 2," "Salt," "Morning Glory," "Man on a Ledge," "Win Win," "Henry's Crime," "Something Borrowed," "Sisters" and "Dark Horse."
+"Boardwalk Empire," "The Good Wife," "Rescue Me," "Royal Pains," "30 Rock," "Mildred Pierce," "Gossip Girl" and "Kevin Can Wait" are just a few of the television series that have been regularly filmed in the County.

-Grumman Studios was the production site of the most recent primetime production, "Peter Pan Live," broadcast live in 2014, following nearly a month of preparations with 350 staff members and a cast of 46.
-The 500,000 square-foot Grumman Studios, which received support from the Nassau County Industrial Development Agency for upgrades, also hosted NBC's live production of "The Sound of Music" in 2013.
+The primetime production of "The Wiz Live!" was taped live from Grumman Studios in December 2015.
+The 500,000 square-foot Grumman Studios, which received support from the Nassau County Industrial Development Agency for upgrades, also hosted NBC's live production of "The Sound of Music" in 2013 and "Peter Pan Live" in 2014.